 Home

 Rosie Johnston’s four poetry books are published by Lapwing Publications in her native Belfast with Six-Count Jive most recently, in March 2019.
-Lapwing has accepted her fifth, Off the Map, for publication in 2023.
+Mica Press has accepted her fifth, Safe Ground, for publication in late 2024 or early 2025.

 ‘(Six-Count Jive) is an important little book.
 Read it.’
 Billy Mills; ‘powerful, delicate, perfect poetry,’ Nancy Mattson.